NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 some of them are too large, may be the measurements have some error, or the camera poses or intrinsics are not accurate enough.

-Note that the registration happens before the optimization, and the latter can move the cameras around somewhat.
-To avoid that, or to do one more registration pass, one can rerun ``rig_calibrator`` with control points as before, previous results (hence adjust ``--rig_config`` and ``--nvm``), and zero iterations.
+Note that the registration happens before the optimization, and that can move the cameras around somewhat.
+Hence the registration is redone after the last optimization pass, unless the flag ``--skip_post_registration`` is specified.

+The initial registration does not change the depth-to-image transforms, as those are presumed to be reasonably known, unlike the image cameras, which are determined normally using Theia and are in an arbitrary coordinate system.
+After the cameras and all transforms are optimized, including the depth-to-image transforms, if present, and if registration happens at the end, these transforms will be changed as well, for consistency with the transforms among the image cameras.

 If the images cover a large area, it is suggested to use registration points distributed over that area.
 Registration may not always produce